-Additional Instructions for Veterans
+Additional Instructions for Veterans and Active Military

 In keeping with the founding mission of the College, NEC, which has been designated a “Military Friendly” school, welcomes students with military service (all branches: Army, Air Force, Coast Guard, Marine Corps, Navy, National Guard and Reserves), providing substantial financial assistance and support services.
 Updated information on this military and veteran educational benefits program is posted on our website at www.nec.edu.
 Each semester, military identified students are offered priority registration for on campus registration.

 Veteran applicants (or dependents of a Veteran) should submit a copy of DD-214, Certificate of Eligibility (or DD2384 for Montgomery GI Bill Selected Reserve, MGIB-SR) for verification of eligibility for veteran educational benefits.
 Applications for veteran benefits may be obtained directly from the VA by visiting www.benefits.va.gov.
 In addition to the steps listed above in the “How to Apply” section, you must arrange for transcripts to be sent to New England College.
 Military transcript requests (JST, SMART, AARTS, CCAF, etc.) for various branches may be made through the ACE link here: www.acenet.edu/Programs-Services/Pages/Credit-Transcripts/Request-Transcripts.aspx.
 JSTs may be requested directly through this site: jst.doded.mil/jst/.